Why Switch from Rocket Money?

 What apps would complement the Rocket Money app?
 If you like Rocket Money's tracking but want to add investment oversight, Empower's free dashboard is a great addition.

 Does Rocket Money actually negotiate your bills for you?
-Yes, but they take a large cut of the savings, typically between 30% to 60%.
+Yes, but they take a large cut from the savings, typically between 30% to 60%.
 This fee is often a surprise for users who didn't read the fine print carefully before agreeing to the service.

 Sources & References